 The fund is an actively-managed fund.
 Actively-managed refers to a fund in which the fund management team takes active, independent investment decisions with the objective of exceeding the returns of the benchmark index over the long term.
-The fund's benchmark index is a composite index consisting of Solactive ISS ESG Screened Paris Aligned Nordic Index NTR (12.5%), Solactive ISS ESG Screened Paris Aligned Global Markets Index NTR (12.5%), OMRX Treasury Bill Index (47.5%), HMNI Swe All Mortgage Dur Const 2.5Y (HMSMD25) (8.25%) and HMNI Swe All Government Dur Const 6Y (HMSD6) (19.25%).
+The fund's benchmark index is a composite index consisting of SIX SRI Sweden Index GI (33.3%), Solactive ISS ESG Screened Paris Aligned Global Markets Index NTR (33.3%), HMNI Swe All Government Dur Const 6 Y (HMSD6) (23.28%) and HMNI Swe All Mortgage Dur Const 2.5 Y (HMSMD2.5) (10.02%).
 The benchmark index is relevant as it reflects the fund's investment universe as described in the fund's investment focus.

 The fund is managed based on an investment process that includes the analysis of markets, asset classes and products in which the fund invests.
-The investment process means that investments are primarily made in funds with exposure to equities, fixed income and alternative strategies.
+The investment process means that investments are primarily made in funds with exposure to equities and fixed income.
 The distribution of exposure is dependent upon the fund management team's ongoing analysis of the market conditions with regard to the economy, valuations and liquidity.
 Consideration is also taken to developments in different regions.
 For example, when the fund management team expects the equity market to rise, investments in equities will increase and will decrease in fixed income funds.
-Exposure to the equity markets, fixed income markets or alternative investments increase or decrease within the investment interval applicable to the fund's investments.
+Exposure to the equity market or the fixed income market increases or decreases within the investment interval applicable to the fund's investments.
 The portfolio construction takes the fund's tracking error into account.
 Fund management is actively pursued, at the same time as we strive for a well-diversified portfolio.
 The tracking error (see the definition below) is thereby expected to be in parity with historical levels (see the table below) as a result of the diversification and distribution between various asset classes.
-The team also analyses and selects the incoming funds based on the strategy, sustainability and liquidity, among others.
+The team also analyses and selects the incoming funds based on the strategy. sustainability and liquidity, among others.
 The fund also uses various derivatives in its strategy to attain the desired level of exposure and risk.